Werdffelynir/util.script/README.md

 Util.getMouseElement (element, event)       // Returns the coordinates of the mouse on any element Util.getMouseCanvas (canvas, event)         // Returns the coordinates of the mouse on the canvas element Util.createStyle (selector, property)       // Creator of styles, return style-element or style-text.
-Util.createNode (tag, attrs, inner)         // Create new NodeElement Util.rand (min, max)                        // Returns a random integer between min, max Util.randColor ()                           // Returns random string color, HEX format Util.degreesToRadians (deg)                 // Converts degrees to radians
+Util.createElement (tag, attrs, inner)      // Create new NodeElement Util.rand (min, max)                        // Returns a random integer between min, max Util.randColor ()                           // Returns random string color, HEX format Util.degreesToRadians (deg)                 // Converts degrees to radians